Schinzel/wise-crowd-data-generator/doc/tasks/task_phase_3.md

 ### Acceptance Criteria
 1. Takes IDataGenerator and IDataSaver as constructor parameters
-2. Orchestrates the complete generate-and-save workflow (prepare → generate items → save items → complete)
+2. Orchestrates the complete generate-and-save workflow using iterator pattern
+3. Uses converter function to transform generated objects to string lists for saving
-3. Handles errors from both generator and saver components
+4. Handles errors from both generator and saver components
-4. Includes comprehensive unit tests with mock IDataGenerator implementations
+5. Includes comprehensive unit tests with mock IDataGenerator implementations
-5. Includes integration tests with FileDataSaver
+6. Includes integration tests with FileDataSaver

 ### Task Summary (to be completed by AI)